-For every sensitive University IT system that shares data with non-University entities, the University shall require or shall specify that its service provider require:
+For every sensitive University IT system that shares data with non-University entities, the University should require:

 Note: Best practice dictates that Interoperability Agreements should be in place for sensitive IT system interoperability between University departments.
 However, this Standard currently only requires agreements between University and non-University entities.